UC Davis Researchers Release Alarming Findings On Wildfire Smoke Impacting Healthy Lungs

 That prompted Haczku and a team of UC Davis Health researchers to launch a study on wildfire smoke.
 The professor of medicine and respiratory immunologist at UC Davis Health and her team collected blood during and after wildfire season.
 On some days, Northern California experienced the worst air quality in the world.

-“The smoke was so heavy it reached the East coast,” said Haczku.READ MORE: Small Electrical Fire Causes Concern At Roseville Care Facility, No Injuries
+“The smoke was so heavy it reached the East coast,” said Haczku.READ MORE: 2 Passengers Killed After Pickup Truck Crash In Stanislaus County; Driver Nowhere To Be Found

 Researchers discovered significant and concerning pathological changes happen in the lungs and immune system when you’re exposed to wildfire smoke which could lead to lung disease.
 Haczku says the participants were initially healthy and that the changes crept up without any indications.